Wuts0n/trafficon-application-exercise/README.md

 Ultimately, this application is meant as an exercise to Spring.
 Thus, to my displeasure, I refrained from using a FROST-Server.

-### Swagger

-Would be a nice addition to have a nice-looking Swagger documentation for the REST interface for sure.
-Admittedly, I have not worked with it before so it is out of the scope for this small dummy application.
-I absolutely would not mind learning it.